May is American Stroke Month—a perfect time to learn about this common but difficult-to-detect condition

 When a stroke occurs, time is critical to saving brain cells.

-“If you suspect that a loved one is having a stroke, stay where you are and dial 9-1-1 immediately,” says Margaret Nash, R.N., stroke program coordinator at Shady Grove Adventist Hospital.
+“If you suspect that a loved one is having a stroke, stay where you are and dial 9-1-1 immediately,” says Margaret Nash, R.N., stroke program coordinator at Adventist HealthCare Shady Grove Medical Center.

-David Srour, M.D., chief of emergency medicine at Shady Grove Adventist Hospital, explains: “Most strokes are caused by a clot that forms in a narrowed blood vessel or breaks off from the heart or somewhere in the body, cutting off blood and oxygen to the brain.
+David Srour, M.D., chief of emergency medicine at Adventist HealthCare Shady Grove Medical Center, explains: “Most strokes are caused by a clot that forms in a narrowed blood vessel or breaks off from the heart or somewhere in the body, cutting off blood and oxygen to the brain.
 Or a weakened blood vessel could rupture, causing bleeding in the brain.”

-As a designated primary stroke center, Shady Grove Adventist Hospital has a stroke team on-call 24 hours a day.
+As a designated primary stroke center, Adventist HealthCare Shady Grove Medical Center has a stroke team on-call 24 hours a day.
 The emergency department physician, the neurologist, the stroke nurse responder, the bedside nurse and the radiologist respond within minutes.

 “Throughout our hospital, we provide a system of quality care to stroke patients,” Dr. Srour says.
 “Our dedicated stroke team rapidly identifies stroke patients and begins treatment quickly to improve outcomes and minimize the chances of long-term disability.”